AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

     }
     ```

-    The movies list will then be able to be processed into the Cosmos DB database.
+    The movies list will then be able to be processed into the Cosmos DB database manually from your Function App.

 1. Add the Cosmos DB Interop